 Does Microsoft Edge collect telemetry data?

 Edge, like many major browsers, collects telemetry data for product improvements.
 You can reduce some data sharing through privacy settings and Windows privacy controls, but you’ll want to review those settings to match your privacy comfort level.
-How to disable proxy settings in microsoft edge
+Hoxx vpn proxy extension guide: comprehensive review, setup, safety tips, and best alternatives for 2026

 Which browser is better for streaming with a VPN, Edge or Chrome?